 For sites that have already been restored, the purpose of the work is to evaluate any changes in habitat or biological conditions observed in the restored reaches or in reaches immediately up or downstream of restored reaches.
 The fourteen sampling sites from seven different streams are represented on the map below.

-Sampling Methods and Measures - The sites were assessed using methodologies based on Maryland Biological Stream Survey (MBSS) and WPRP sampling protocols (AAC 2017).
+Sampling Methods and Measures - The sites were assessed using methodologies based on Maryland Biological Stream Survey (MBSS) and BWPR Sampling Protocols (AAC 2017).

 Two primary measures of biological health were used in this work.
 The Benthic Index of Biotic Integrity (BIBI) is a multimetric index calculated from a sample of the benthic macroinvertebrates (insects that live in the stream) using procedures developed by the MBSS.
+Benthic macroinvertebrates are sampled annually.
 The Fish Index of Biotic Integrity (FIBI) is also a multimetric index based upon a sample of the fish population also using methodologies developed by the MBSS.
+Fish are sampled every other year to protect the fish population from frequent collection and handling.
 The kinds and numbers of benthic macroinvertebrates or fish present in a stream, along with other metrics are used to calculate a score between 1-5, with a 1 being a Poor score and a 5 designated as a Good score.

 BIBI/FIBI Score Range